On a functional equation for symmetric linear operators on $C^{*}$ algebras: Partial multipliers

-On the other hand an splitting short exact sequence of $C^{*}$ algebras, gives us an splitting exact sequence of their $K$-theory, see \cite[Corollary 8.2.2]{WO}. \\ In particular for $i=0,1$ we would obtain that This is a contradiction, see the catalogue of K-groups in \cite[pages 123]{WO}.
+On the other hand a splitting short exact sequence of $C^{*}$ algebras, gives us a splitting exact sequence of their $K$-theory, see \cite[Corollary 8.2.2]{WO}. \\ In particular for $i=0,1$ we would obtain that This is a contradiction, see the catalogue of K-groups in \cite[pages 123]{WO}.